edgarisnew/edgarisnew/README.md

 I’m @edgarisnew

-I’m interested in data analytics & QA
+I’m interested in QA

-I’m currently learning data analytics
+I’m currently learning Quality Assurance Testing

 How to reach me, please don't, there is literally nothing i can help you with